andrew/ultimate-awesome/README.md

 - [awesome-malware-benign-datasets](https://github.com/0xh3xa/awesome-malware-benign-datasets) - 🪲 A list of malware and benign datasets for malware research.
 - [awesome-wrgms-kids](https://github.com/aaparmeggiani/awesome-wrgms-kids) - Our best *ptr's, for the next generation of wrgmrs.
 - [awesomeLibrary](https://github.com/Abeautifulsnow/awesomeLibrary) - 目前主要收集Go、Python、Typescript、JavaScript、Rust等High star库。The currently main goal is to collect high star libraries that were developed by Go、Python、Typescript、JavaScript、Rust and etc. (You are very welcome to update this repo.欢迎各位补充).
-- [awesomecode](https://github.com/abhirathmahipal/awesomecode) - Curation of awesome repositories that are worth reading.
 - [awesome-acs](https://github.com/AccessCodeSchool/awesome-acs) - :closed_book: A curated list of awesome things related to Access Code School .
 - [awesome-macos](https://github.com/albertodesi/awesome-macos) - My personal list of awesome software for macOS.
 - [awesome-meetups-video](https://github.com/alfiesal/awesome-meetups-video) - A list of interesting conference talks and great videos about Software Development.